-Buffalo Manufacturing Works will make Western New York manufacturers more competitive and position the region as a leader in manufacturing technology and innovation, which will help spur new economic opportunities and job creation now and in the future.
+Buffalo Manufacturing Works is making Western New York manufacturers more competitive and positioning the region as a leader in manufacturing technology and innovation, which is helping spur new economic opportunities and job creation now and in the future.

 The State’s investment in facilities, machinery, equipment and operations enables new product and process development with particular emphasis on the region’s growth sectors in advanced manufacturing including machinery, food processing, chemicals, medical devices and pharmaceuticals.
 The center is operated by EWI, a non-profit engineering services R&D company that provides services and support to help local industry develop more efficient operational processes and facilitate entry into new markets.

 Buffalo Manufacturing Works provides Applied R&D services in the areas of flexible automation and controls, advanced materials and testing, additive manufacturing and advanced fabrication.
 In addition, the center provides services in Process Excellence, Export Assistance and Workforce Development.

 Governor Cuomo announced a $35 million Phase II for Buffalo Manufacturing Works in his 2017 State of the State.
 Phase II, which is funded through Buffalo Billion Phase II, involves moving the operation to the Northland Corridor to customize a facility that fully integrates its wide range of partnerships, and serves as an anchor for the new commerce park.

-Buffalo Manufacturing Works is a new, state-of-the-art center aimed at spurring transformative growth in the high-tech manufacturing sector.
+Buffalo Manufacturing Works is a, state-of-the-art center aimed at spurring transformative growth in the high-tech manufacturing sector.
 The center, made possible through a $45 million State investment, provides applied research and development services that are essential for the future success of the region’s economy.
 The center allows companies an affordable way to tap into resources to test and develop new technologies, and improve existing products and processes.